A Synonymous Variational Perspective on the Rate-Distortion-Perception Tradeoff: Tight-Bound Characterization and Jensen-Limit Synonymous RDP Relaxation

 \begin{lemma}[\textbf{Synonymous Likelihood Lemma}] Assume that an ideal synset $\boldsymbol{\mathcal{X}}$ exists at the source, in which natural signal samples with the same semantic meaning are continuous in the data space.
-When reconstructed samples at the decoder, generated from the synonymous representation, are placed in a reconstructed synset $\hat{\boldsymbol{\mathcal{X}}}$, the minimization of the expected negative logarithmic synonymous likelihood constructed by the generative model $g_s(\cdot,; \boldsymbol{\theta})$ satisfies the following equivalence:
+When reconstructed samples at the decoder, generated from the synonymous representation, are placed in a reconstructed synset $\hat{\boldsymbol{\mathcal{X}}}$, { the expected negative logarithmic synonymous likelihood constructed by the generative model $g_s(\cdot;\boldsymbol{\theta})$ admits a tight-to-relaxed distortion-divergence characterization as